HARI-NITISH/Survify/README.md

-<<<<<<< HEAD
 # Survify

-**Survify** is a full-stack survey web application that allows users to participate in surveys and earn points, businesses to create and analyze surveys, and admins to manage the platform.
+**Survify** is a full-stack survey web application that allows users to participate in surveys , businesses to create and analyze surveys, and admins to manage the platform.
 The app is designed with role-based access control and provides separate interfaces for Users, Businesses, and Admins.

 ## Features